How to Install Plex Media Server on Linux Mint 22 and 21

 Here is what each port provides:

-• 1900/udp: SSDP discovery, allowing clients to find your Plex server on the local network.
+• 1900/udp: SSDP access for Plex DLNA Server discovery on the local network.

 These additional ports are optional if you only access Plex through the web interface or remote streaming.
-Enabling them improves the experience for smart TV apps and mobile devices on your local network.
+Source-restricting them keeps the rule set useful for smart TV apps and mobile devices without opening discovery traffic to every network that can reach the host.

 Configure SSH Tunnel for Plex on a Remote Linux Mint Server